awsdocs/aws-kms-developer-guide/doc_source/grant-manage.md

 ## Viewing grants<a name="grant-view"></a>

 To view the grant, use the [ListGrants](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListGrants.html) operation\.
-You must specify the CMK to which the grants apply\.
+You must specify the KMS key to which the grants apply\.
 You can also filter the grant list by grant ID or grantee principal\.
 For more examples, see [Viewing a grant](programming-grants.md#list-grants)\.

 To view all grants in the AWS account and Region with a particular [retiring principal](grants.md#terms-retiring-principal), use [ListRetirableGrants](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListRetirableGrants.html)\.
 The responses include details about each grant\.

 **Note**
 The `GranteePrincipal` field in the `ListGrants` response usually contains the grantee principal of the grant\.
 However, when the grantee principal in the grant is an AWS service, the `GranteePrincipal` field contains the [service principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html#principal-services), which might represent several different grantee principals\.

-For example, the following command lists all of the grants for a CMK\.
+For example, the following command lists all of the grants for a KMS key\.

 ```
 $  aws kms list-grants --key-id 1234abcd-12ab-34cd-56ef-1234567890ab